 🍀 AnyTrack automatically tracks and sends the event value to Google Analytics.

 The Transaction Amount:

 Transactions are Conversion Events associated with the Google Analytics suite of eCommerce features.

-📝 Google Analytics eCommerce enables a complete suite of granular reporting such as cohort analysis, user's lifetime value and more.
+📝 Google Analytics eCommerce enables a complete suite of granular reporting such as cohort analysis, user lifetime value, and more.

 Google Analytics Integration summary

 Google Analytics is the only web analytics platform built to provide a complete business overview to marketers.
-Whether for paid or organic traffic, Google Analytics lets marketer correlate granular audience data with, marketing campaign performances, and itemized conversions.
+Whether for paid or organic traffic, Google Analytics lets marketers correlate granular audience data with marketing campaign performances and itemized conversions.

-The AnyTrack "one-click" integration with Google Analytics, is the simplest way to enrich your Google Analytics with any conversion data.
-From CRM platforms like Hubspot, affiliate networks like CJ Affiliates and Skimlinks, data is collected and sent to Google Analytics in real-time.
+The AnyTrack "one-click" integration with Google Analytics is the simplest way to enrich your Google Analytics with any conversion data.
+From CRM platforms like Hubspot and affiliate networks like CJ Affiliates and Skimlinks, data is collected and sent to Google Analytics in real time.